How Your Body Fights Viruses: Mounting an Immune Response to Coronavirus, HPV, the Herpes Virus (cold sores), and more.

 With the COVID-19 virus currently surrounding us, many of us are looking for natural ways to support our immune system.

-The way the body fights off infections like COVID-19, HPV and even cold sores caused by the herpes virus, are similar.
-Ensuring optimal function and balance of the immune system through nutrition, stress reduction, exercise and supplementation helps the body respond to all viral invaders.
+The way the body fights off infections like COVID-19, HPV, and even cold sores caused by the herpes virus, are similar.
+Ensuring optimal function and balance of the immune system through nutrition, stress reduction, exercise and supplementation help the body respond to all viral invaders.